aws-samples/aws-deepcomposer-samples/Lab 2/README.md

-**Lab 2- Train a custom GAN model**
+# Lab 2 - Train a custom GAN model

+## Goal

-As part of this lab, you will learn to build a custom GAN architecture and train the model.
-Follow the steps below:
+As part of this lab, you will learn to build a custom GAN architecture and train the model using Amazon SageMaker.

+## Prerequisites

+* Access to Amazon SageMaker

+## Cost

+Using a ml.c5.4xlarge, the entire exercise take 3-4 hrs to run.
+Please see the [Amazon SageMaker pricing](https://aws.amazon.com/sagemaker/pricing/) for details.

+## Setup

+First we create the Amazon SageMaker notebook instance.

 Navigate to Amazon SageMaker using the link: https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/dashboard